 How to Add Google Drive to File Explorer

 Can you create direct access to your Google Drive using File Explorer?
 The answer is yes, you can.
-But it will require some effort.
-We’re going to explain the process in this article.
+However, it requires some effort.
+Here’s what to do.

 Adding Google Drive to File Explorer